hilo-software/ebike-battery-manager/README.md

 # EBike Battery Plug Manager

 ## **Important - Read this first**
 *This script requires additional hardware to work:*

+Required hardware:

 - One or more TP-Link Smart Plug socket or Smart Strip with energy metering capability (emeter)
     - The KP115 Smart Plug and the HS300 Smart Strip models are compatible.
     - The KP303 is NOT compatible as it does not have the energy metering capability.